 Undergraduate Student FAQs

-The Eller Undergraduate Programs Office is working to offer students a variety of signature experiences throughout the Fall 2020 semester that will promote health and well being and also encourage academic success and professional development.
-We will continue to offer appointments with academic advisors, career coaches and global advisors virtually.
-Clubs, organizations and leadership programs will engage with students in meaningful ways through virtual meetings.
-While the delivery of these experiences may look different, we aim to find creative and innovative ways to build your experience within Eller.
+The Eller Undergraduate Programs Office is working to offer students a variety of signature experiences throughout the Fall 2021 semester that will continue promote health and well being and also encourage academic success and professional development.
+We will continue to offer appointments with academic advisors, career coaches and global advisors virtually, as well as transition back to having in-person availability.
+Clubs, organizations and leadership programs will engage with students in meaningful ways through virtual and/or in-person meetings.
+Be sure to stay in contact with your E-Board members to remain up to date regarding meeting patterns.
+While the delivery of some experiences may continue to look different, we aim to find creative and innovative ways to build your experience within Eller while transitioning back to a fully in-person environment.

-Yes, the Fall 2020 Professional Admission will continue as scheduled, but in a virtual format.
+Yes, the Fall 2021 Professional Admission process will continue as scheduled, and remain in a virtual format.
 Each step of the Professional Admission process—from the Orientation Sessions to the Interview—will be virtual via Zoom.
-More information is available on the BSBA Professional Admissions page and will be shared at the Professional Admission Orientations on September 1 and 2.
+More information is available on the BSBA Professional Admissions page and will be shared at the Professional Admission Orientations on September 8 and 9.

 Each course has a designated modality, as listed in UAccess.
-All business classes will start online, and those that are designated as “In-Person” or “Flex In-Person" will transition back to the classroom.
+All business classes that are designated as “In-Person” or “Flex In-Person" will transition back to the classroom as we open up the Fall 2021 school year.
+Students wishing to remain entirely virtual for the Fall 2021 semester should enroll in "Online" (iCourses) or "Live Online" courses listed in UAccess.
 If you are hoping to take classes that are designed as “In-Person” or “Flex In-Person" remotely, reach out to your instructor and your advisor to determine if that is possible.

-Yes, McClelland Hall is currently open from 7 a.m.–6 p.m., Mondays–Fridays.
+Yes, McClelland Hall is currently open from 7:30 a.m.– 5 p.m., Mondays–Fridays.
 It will be closed on Saturday and Sundays.
-These hours will be reassessed throughout the semester.
-Face coverings are required.
+These hours will be reassessed throughout the summer and be adjusted for the start of the Fall semester.
+Face coverings are encouraged.

-Yes, we will have virtual drop-in advising available through eSMS for quick advising questions from 10 a.m.–3 p.m., Mondays–Fridays (excluding holidays).
-You can add your name to the drop-in queue, and you will immediately get a confirmation email; when the advisor is ready for you, you will get a second email with the Zoom link to connect with the advisor.
-Stay near your computer and check your Catmail for these emails.
+Yes, we will have drop-in advising available through eSMS virtually and in-person for quick advising questions from 10 a.m.–3 p.m., Mondays–Fridays (excluding holidays).
+You can add your name to the drop-in queue, and you will immediately get a confirmation email; when the advisor is ready for you, you will get a second email with the Zoom link to connect with the advisor if virtual or you will hear your name called if in-person.
+Stay near your computer and/or the waiting area to check your Catmail for these emails or hear your name being called.

 Yes, we will offer a variety of workshops and events online this semester.
 Some of the online workshops include but are not limited to: